Five minutes. That is all you need to promise your brain today.

 Five-minute tasks work because they:

-- Create completion dopamine — finishing something, anything, gives your brain the reward it needs
+- Create completion dopamine — Volkow et al. (2009) documented reduced dopamine reward activity in ADHD; finishing something, anything, provides the reward signal your brain needs

 - Build momentum — once you start, your brain often wants to continue